JIBGuzman/Weather_Quest/README.md

-# Embedded Weather Quester Project
+# Weather Quest

 ## Overview
-The Embedded Weather Quester is an advanced IoT application integrating the TM4C123 LaunchPad with a CC3100 Booster Pack and ST7735 Color LCD.
+The Weather Quest is an advanced IoT application integrating the TM4C123 LaunchPad with a CC3100 Booster Pack and ST7735 Color LCD.
 The system fetches weather information from an online API and displays it with animations, multiple fonts, and colors.
 It also provides a UART PC serial terminal interface for interactive queries.

 ## Features
 - Display weather information for multiple cities (New York, London, Seattle).